cedille/cedille/BUILD.md

+# Building Cedille master with Stack
+0. Install C libraries *zlib** and *ncurses** for building Agda
+     - `apt install zlib1g-dev libncurses5-dev` on Ubuntu for example
+1. Run `stack build`

 # Building Cedille version 1.0

-0. Install Agda version 2.5.4 by running `make agda-install`.
+1. Install Agda version 2.5.4 by running `make agda-install`.

-4. Now you can run `make` in the Cedille directory, and this should compile the cedille executable (which should appear in the Cedille directory).
+2. Now you can run `make` in the Cedille directory, and this should compile the cedille executable (which should appear in the Cedille directory).

-5. Follow the directions at the top of cedille-mode.el in the Cedille directory, to set up Cedille mode within emacs.
+3. Follow the directions at the top of cedille-mode.el in the Cedille directory, to set up Cedille mode within emacs.
 Then you can open files like `lib/bool.ced` within emacs and hit "Meta-s" to process them (if all goes well, the mode should change to "Cedille navi"